zivc/rosie/README.md

 # rosie
-IRC bot for Slack, giving some additional features - named after Rosie from the Jetsons
+IRC bot for Slack, giving some additional features - named after Rosie from The Jetsons